djthapa22/python-api-challenge/README.md

 ## <a name="background"></a>Background

-For this project, I am trying to answer the following fundamental question: What's the weather like as we approach the equator?
+For this project and using what I know about Python requests, APIs, and JSON traversals, I am trying to answer the following fundamental question: What's the weather like as we approach the equator?
 We already knows it gets hotter, but the goal is to analyze weather data to explain why it gets hotter.

 There are two parts to this project.
 The different folders inside this repository correspond to the two parts.

 ### WeatherPy

-For the first part of this project (WeatherPy), I created a Python script to visualize the weather of 500+ cities across the world of varying distances from the equator.
+For the first part of this project (**WeatherPy**), I created a Python script to visualize the weather of 500+ cities across the world of varying distances from the equator.
 Using the numpy package, I generated a random set of at least 500 latitude and longitude coordinates and used a package called Citipy to identify the nearest city for each latitude and longitude pair.
 I then made API calls to the OpenWeatherMap API to get weather data for each of the cities.
 After the API calls were complete, I saved the retrieved data to a csv file, which can be found [here](./WeatherPy/output_data).

 Using the data I received from the OpenWeatherMap API, I built a series of scatter plots to visualize the following relationships: